-Following the 23 week treatment phase in which patients are titrated to receive 2 to 16 mg of Fycompa orally once-daily, long term safety will be assessed during an extension phase.
-In Japan, pediatric patients with partial-onset seizures will be titrated to receive 2 to 12 mg of Fycompa orally once-daily.
-The adverse events (≥10% in the perampanel arms) observed in Study 311 were somnolence, nasopharyngitis, dizziness, irritability.
+Following the 23 week treatment phase in which patients were titrated to receive 2 to 16 mg of Fycompa orally once-daily, long term safety was assessed during an extension phase.
+In Japan, pediatric patients with partial-onset seizures were titrated to receive 2 to 12 mg of Fycompa orally once-daily.
+The adverse events (≥10% in the perampanel arms) observed in Study 311 at the time of interim analysis were somnolence, nasopharyngitis, dizziness, and irritability.